-As scams are not static then neither is the code.
-PSIG are already looking at v2.1 of the code (addresses legal changes) and v2.2 (make the code more user friendly).
-The industry will also be asked to sign up to publicise use of the code, look at speeding up “white” transfers and start to share information through forums and surveys.
+As scams are not static neither is the code.
+PSIG is already looking at v2.1 of the code (addresses legal changes) and v2.2 (makes the code more user-friendly).
+The industry will also be asked to sign up to publicise the use of the code, look at speeding up “white” transfers and start to share information through forums and surveys.

 We should all welcome this updated code.
 It shows that the industry is taking its responsibilities seriously and, by the Pensions Minister endorsing the code, it has the backing of the government.
 The proof is in how many in the industry adopt it and sign up to say they have.
 It should really be a no-brainer.
 This is an important tool in our fight against the scammer.
 It will not eradicate their menace but it will save some members the grief of being ripped off by the unscrupulous.